raphaelr/despoof/README.markdown

 The `--arguments` parameter is only used if the service is started as part of Windows' startup procedure;
 If it is started manually it is not honored.
 You must use the --args parameter again for the 'start' action, or use Windows' 'sc' utility: `sc start despoof <args>`.

+The service stores its logfiles in `LocalService`'s local AppData folder; Depending on your Windows version this might be in `%SystemRoot%\ServiceProfiles\LocalService\AppData\Local` or in `(Documents and Settings)\LocalService\Local Settings`.
+The log files are in the subdirectory `tape software\Despoof`.

 License
 -------